Solar Gate Opener Installation in 6 Easy Steps

 Step 6 — Connect Your Gate Opener

-In this step, you connect your solar panels and battery box to your gate controller to power the gate opener arm.
+In this step, connect your solar panels and battery box to your gate controller to power the gate opener arm.

 As earlier advised, the panels should be close to the controller box.
 But if, for any reason, it’s so far and out of the wire’s range, you may use an extension cord to connect the solar panel to the automatic gate.